Geotail

 Geotail is an active mission As of 2021.
 Geotail, WIND, Polar, SOHO, and Cluster were all part of the International Solar-Terrestrial Physics Science Initiative (ISTP) project.

-In June of 2022, the second and final of Geotails two data recorders failed, jeopardizing science observation.
+In June 2022, the second and final of Geotail's two data recorders failed, jeopardizing science observation.
 It was decided to terminate the operation, and the spacecraft was deactivated on 28 November 2022.

 Discoveries

 Geotail data has been used to show that flux transfer events move faster than the ambient medium through the Magnetosphere.
 Those within the Magnetosheath were shown to move both faster and slower than the ambient medium.

 During the lunar flybys Geotail identified oxygen, silicon, sodium and aluminium in the lunar atmosphere.